wizards-of-lua/wizards-of-lua/docs/index.md

 The Wizards of Lua are also some decent gamers who want to give gamers the ability to create their own game contents.

-And finally 'The Wizards of Lua' is the name of a Minecraft modification that simply adds the [/lua&nbsp;command](introduction.md) to the game.
+And of course, "Wizards of Lua" is the name of a Minecraft modification that simply adds the [/lua&nbsp;command](introduction.md) to the game.

 # News